How Global Shipping Really Works

 The Trans-Pacific trade connects Asian manufacturing to North American consumers.
 Ships call at ports like Shanghai, Busan, and Ningbo before crossing to Los Angeles, Long Beach, and Pacific Northwest ports.

-Intra-Asian trade has become the world’s largest container market as regional manufacturing supply chains integrate across multiple countries.
+Intra-Asian trade has become the worlds largest container market as regional manufacturing supply chains integrate across multiple countries.

 Strategic Chokepoints